 It was only after years and years

-of losing real money and way too much from simulated trading accounts that I finally did figure it out.
+too much real money, that I finally did figure it out.

 Part of the solution was by simply applying the same principles I used to become a millionaire in real estate.
 I stumbled at first with it because of the time differential in these two investment vehicles.